Leo11-strive/Leo-s-Notebook/docs/ZJU CS COURSES/ADS/Chapter_Ten.md

 ## NP class
 * **NP-Complete problem**: an NP-complete problem has the property that any problem in NP can be polybomially reduced to it. (reduced is the proper definition, but I personally prefer the word "transformed") If we can solve an NPC,  all NP problems can be solved.
 (Personal understanding, NPC is a one way result, you can assume that every problem that can be transformed polynomially from NPC is NPC, yet that is not the case with "to")

 !!!
-"Eample"
+Example

-     Suppose we already knew the Hamilton cycle problem is NPC, prove the TSP problem is NPC too.
+     <center>Suppose we already knew the Hamilton cycle problem is NPC, prove the TSP problem is NPC too. </center>
      **The graph has a hamilton cycle if and only if the complete graph generated from the previous graph has a TSP path with $K<=\sum W_{edge_i}$, where $W_{edge_i}$ is the weight of the edge in the original graph.**

 * **SAT**: the satisfiability problem, which is the first problem to be proved NPC.
 Describe the problem as follows: